DSprtn/GTFO_VR_Plugin/GTFO_VR/README.md

 ## Known issues:
 	SteamVR games crash often on v28 of Oculus.
-There's a workaround in the config that should reduce crashing with some small side effects.
+There's a workaround in the config that should reduce crashing with some small side effects (Oculus Crash workaround.)

 	If a crash occurs send me the output log from the path given below (before starting another game!):
 	SteamApps/GTFO/Bepinex/LogOutput.log